 Coconut water, from the young fruit, is taken as a kidney tonic in the Caribbean and is prescribed in traditional medicine in India for the treatment of urinary problems.
 It is reported to contain a high amount of Potassium, up to 3 grams per litre or close to 100% of the daily recommended intake for adults.

 Grows and fruits naturally in humid tropical lowland climates, generally in frost-free areas with annual lows of 19 to 25 °C, annual highs of 27 to 34 °C, annual rainfall of 1200 to 4000 mm and a dry season of 5 months or less.

 Coconut flowers and fruits poorly or not at all in areas with cool winters and is more susceptible to disease in dry, sub-humid or very humid climates, generally areas with annual rainfall outside of the 1200 to 4000 mm range, or with a pronounced dry season.

 However, it grows well and is productive in areas with a dry season of up to 7 months, if the roots have access groundwater, such as in parts of Mumbai, in India.
-And it does equally well in areas with annual rainfall below 1200 mm if irrigated, such as in Salalah in Oman, on the Arabian Peninsula and in Coimbatore in Tamil Nadu, India, which receives only about 600 mm of rainfall annually.
+And it does equally well in areas with annual rainfall below 1200 mm if irrigated, such as in Salalah in Oman, on the Arabian Peninsula and in Coimbatore, in Tamil Nadu in India, which receives only about 600 mm of rainfall annually.